Future is Fiction Communications

 Similar to SEOptimer, SEO Site Checkup’s audit tool has a general SEO report followed by sections for site speed, server & security, and mobile usibility.
 You can download the results as a PDF.
 Without an account you can only review one website per day.

-Another site audit tool, this one has the added feature that you can tell it what keyword you’d like to associate with the site.
+The tool I’ve most used is their excellent site audit tool.
+This one has the added feature that you can tell it what keyword you’d like to associate with the site.
 While Optimer and Site Checkup provide similar results, SEOrch had some additional features.
 They will tell you a more detailed breadown of how keywords are used throughout your site and which keywords your site is currently most likely to be able to rank for.
 There’s also a backlinks report.

 NOTE: the audit refers to results as “the website” but I believe it’s testing only the web page you send it.
 Results are only for the home page, or whatever specific page you give it to review.
 (Something to consider with other sites testing tools.)